-Exporting log browser information
+Exporting Log Browser information

-AFO Bulk Provisioning stores the information that appears in the Log Browser portlet in a file called BCM\audit.log.
-When this file reaches 10MB, AFO Bulk Provisioning saves it as BCM\audit.log and creates a new BCM\audit.log file.
+Bulk Provisioning stores the information that appears in the Log Browser portlet in a file called BCM audit.log.
+When this file reaches 10MB, Bulk Provisioning saves it as BCM audit.log and creates a new BCM audit.log file.
 The Log Browser displays the two most recent log files.
 You can open or save the current log file, or older log files, on your local computer by using the Export Logs feature.

-From the AFO menu bar, select Backup & Restore > Device Software Management > Log Browser to open a log browser portlet.
-2. Click Export Logs.
+- Select Backup & Restore > Device Software Management > Log Browser to open a new or an existing portlet.

-The View log files window displays.
+- Click the Export Logs icon.

-- 3. Select the file that needs to be exported.
+- 3. From the View log files window, select the file you want to export.

-- 4. Click Open or Save.
+- 4. Select Open or Save.

 - 5. Click OK.

+The log file you selected for export is opened or saved on your local system.

-Scheduling tasks
+Scheduler tasks